SUMMARY OF AN EXPLORATION IN BIOLOGY

 Mornico, C Ouzounis, D Vallenet, C Médigue, A Danchin

 The distribution of the corresponding sequence and annotations to the international community was displayed in the form of a specialised database with no exact counterpart until now:

 Several genome projects followed: Leptospira interrogans and Staphylococcus epidermidis, in collaboration with the Shanghai Genome Center, Photorhabdus luminescens, at the Institut Pasteur de Paris, and, to try and understand the impact of the temperature constraints on genomes, the genome of the Antarctica bacteria Pseudoalteromonas haloplanktis TAC125, in collaboration with the Genoscope and several universities in the world.
+Sequencing of the genome of Psychromonas ingrahamii followed as a collaboration with Monica Riley and her colleagues.
 Within a few years, technological progresses both in vitro and in silico have been so extraordinary that this last project asked, in terms of workforce, one hundred times less person/years that that of B. subtilis.
 Environmental microbiology was also explored, via sequencing the genome of Herminiimonas arsenicoxydans.